kwk/allow-retries/README.md

 # README

-I try to find out how we can run LLVM `lit` tests and configure them to allow flaky tests.
+I try to find out how we can run LLVM `lit` tests and configure them to rerun flaky tests.

 ## Artificial flakiness